Qqwy/Jux/readme.md

 Idea: Data Types built on Records:

-- New syntax: `:foo` === `[foo] uncons popd`.
+- New syntax: `/foo` === `[foo] uncons popd`.
 Puts a single identifier on the stack without evaluating it.
 Not _required_, but a lot nicer for below explanations.
 Could also be used for function names in normal `def` statements.
 - Namespaces are used to keep the language explicit and to prevent name clashes.
 To keep the language simple, _only conventions_ enforce the use of namespaces. `redef`ining a function in a namespace you're not working on is possible (and required for some inner workings of below things), but greatly frowned upon.
   - If there is a way to enforce this on language-level, or have certain implementations enforce this once they are mature enough, I would love to know.